Alcohol Abuse and Alcohol Dependence

 Local Experts in Alcohol Abuse and Alcohol Dependence

 I have a CADC-I, have worked in outpatient addiction treatment, and am a SMART facilitator for both regular and Family and Friends meetings.
+I am also a certified Community Reinforcement And Family Training (CRAFT) clinician and trained in the 'Invitation to Change' approach in working with families with a loved one in addiction.

 My training was in both alcohol and drug addiction.
 I\'ve provided addictions counseling individually and in group settings in outpatient and inpatient facilities.
 I believe a dual-diagnosis approach is the most effective, because I recognize that most addicted people also have mental health challenges, and many many people with mental health challenges also use some chemical or behavior to cope.